 Another fantastic value smartphone is the recently released Doogee N20.
 At only 8.4mm thick, but with a huge 4350mAh battery (10-watt fast-charge), the design makes no compromises… well maybe one.

 The 6.3″ Full-HD display uses IPS tech, is bright, and has excellent viewing angles.
 While Doogee touts an aluminium unibody, this is actually only the frame of the phone.
 The battery cover is made from a single piece of moulded polycarbonate.
 And while not as premium as glass, it does have the benefit of better drop protection.

-Available in black, blue and a purple gradient colourway, the £84.99 N20 will be a big hit this Christmas.
+Available in black, blue and a purple gradient colourway, the £84.99 N20 was a big hit during the festive period.

 On the back, we find the triple-camera setup.
 What’s special is the 8MP 130° Sony wide-angle lens.
 This is backed up by a 16MP AI-ready main lens, and finally, there’s an 8MP depth sensor.
 The N20 breaks the mould of what we thought possible from budget camera setups.
 Selfie-wise, you get a 16MP lens with beauty mode.

 While the camera performance doesn’t match the UMiDigi A5 Pro, you benefit from twice the storage plus a nice battery life boost.
 The N20 a great super-budget choice for those on a tighter budget.

 Tech Specs: 6.3″ IPS, 2280×1080 resolution, 428 PPI, MediaTek Helio P23 (2.5Ghz | 8-cores), 4GB RAM, 64GB Storage, 4350mAh 10w Fast Charge Battery, Dual-band WiFi, Android 9 with Full UK Support for 3, 7 & 20 (4G) bands.